Long Brightbill Attorneys At Law

 Serving the Lebanon Community Since 1902

-Courts always have an underlying goal of fashioning a custody arrangement that is “in the best interest of the child.”
+Courts have an underlying goal of fashioning a custody arrangement that is “in the best interest of the child.”
 To help guide them, Pennsylvania Courts evaluate sixteen (16) factors.
-Some of these factors will focus on your past; some, however, may help guide your behavior going forward.
+Some factors focus on the past; some, however, help guide future behavior.
 The goal is to increase your chances of success, so that you may have the rights to your children that you deserve.

 Even if you do not go before the Court, these factors are important in EVERY case.
 Although Parties may reach a custody arrangement on their own, that arrangement is often related to each parent’s ability to comply with the custody factors.
-We recommend keeping these factors in mind, and trying to adapt your behavior accordingly, always with the underlying focus of what is in the best interest of your child.
+We recommend keeping these factors in mind as you navigate this difficult process.

 23 Pa.C.S.A. § 5328: